 - be informed how PSAA is meeting its data protection obligations.

 Forms are available from PSAA to assist an individual to apply for access to personal data held by PSAA (a subject access request) and exercise their rights under data protection laws (an individual’s rights request).
-Neither of these forms is mandatory so requests made in other formats to will also be accepted, though the forms have been designed to assist the process and may it up.
+Neither of these forms is mandatory so requests made in other formats will also be accepted, though the forms have been designed to assist the process.
 Please contact us at email@example.com.

 PSAA aims to comply with requests without delay and in line with the timescales set by the ICO on the receipt of the necessary information.